evanmayer/hotspot/HOWTO.md

 ### Profile

 Profile files are multi-line .csv files in `data/input/profiles`.
-Each one defines a new position to which the robot should move, in the coordinate system defined above.
+Each line defines a new position to which the robot should move, in the coordinate system defined above.

-`geometry/create_profile.ipynb` is provided to script the creation of profiles.
+`profiles/create_profile.ipynb` is provided to script the creation of profiles.

 ![profile](docs/img/profile.png)